zephyrproject-rtos/zephyr/doc/hardware/porting/board_porting.rst

   Kconfig fragment and devicetree overlay files must use full numbering to avoid ambiguity, so only :file:`<board>_1_0_0.conf` and :file:`<board>_1_0_0.overlay` are allowed.

+* ``OPTIONAL``: if given, a revision is not required to be specified.
+  If the revision is not supplied, the base board is used with no overlays.
+  Can be combined with ``EXACT``, in which case providing the revision is optional, but if given the ``EXACT`` rules apply.
+Mutually exclusive with ``DEFAULT_REVISION``.

 * ``EXACT``: if given, the revision is required to be an exact match.
   Otherwise, the closest matching revision not greater than the user's choice